 February 2017 to present: Postdoctoral associate, Department of Entomology and Plant Pathology, University of Tennessee, Knoxville.

-January 2016 to present: Postdoctoral associate, Department of Plant Pathology, University of Kentucky.
+January 2016 to January 2017: Postdoctoral associate, Department of Plant Pathology, University of Kentucky.

 June 2014 to December 2015: Postdoctoral associate, Department of Ecology, Evolution, and Behavior, University of Minnesota.